Small-JS/SmallJS/README.md

 To install all the prerequisites, look at:
 >[./Documentation/Installing.md](./Documentation/Installing.md)

+Now run the bash script `./install.sh`.
+On Windows, the `.sh` extension can be associated with Git Bash.

+This script:
+- Checks if manually installed prerequisites are present.
+- Installs the SmallJS language extension in VSCode.
+- Installs npm dependencies for all projects.

-## Build SmallJS
+## Build SmallJS projects

 Run the bash script: `./build.sh`.\
-On Windows the `.sh` extension can be associated with Git Bash.

 This script:
-- Checks if all prerequisites are available.
-- Builds the Smalltalk `./Compiler`, TS to JS.
+- First builds the Smalltalk `./Compiler`, TS to JS.
 - Builds all other ST projects after installing any NPM packages needed\
   and runs their unit tests if present.